 The Ethical Code Program is a tool that can help you meet donor expectations and distinguish you from others in the field.
 Charities that join the Ethical Code Program have the right to use the Ethical Code trustmark, which signals to donors that they comply with the Code’s fundraising and financial accountability standards.

-More than 350 charities that collectively represent more than $2 billion in fundraising revenue have joined the Ethical Code Program since it launched in January 2008.
+More than 300 charities joined the Ethical Code Program since it launched in January 2008.
 Imagine Canada is working with these charities to raise public awareness of the charitable sector’s commitment to ethics and accountability.

 Standards Program - Over the next few years, the Ethical Code Program will be merged with Imagine Canada’s new Standards Program.
 For more information on this change and the Standards Program, please review our Program Update.

 Contact Ethical Code Program staff by phone (1-800-263-1178 ext.
 229) or if local call (416-597-2293 ext.
 229) or e-mail (email@example.com).

 Did you know that there are 161,000 nonprofilts and charities in Canada?

 Did you know that Canada’s nonprofit and voluntary sector is the 2nd largest in the world?